-Values of money change constantly depending on circumstances such as inflation and global exchange rates.
+^{} Values of money change constantly depending on circumstances such as inflation and global exchange rates.

-British Currency used in 1840s Worth (compared to other British currency of the time) Form of Money Comparison to Today's Purchasing Power in U.S. Dollars Penny Basic unit Coin About 40 cents Shilling Equal to 12 pence (pennies) Coin About \$5 Bob Slang term for a shilling Coin About \$5 Crown Equal to 5 shillings or 1/4 of a pound Coin About \$25 Pound Equal to 20 shillings, or 4 crowns, or 240 pence Pounds came in coins and paper notes (for larger amounts).
-About \$100 Sovereign The same as a pound Gold coin About \$100; however, the value of a gold piece is also measured by the price of gold at a particular time.
+Worth (compared to other British currency of the time) Form of Money Comparison to Today's Purchasing Power in U.S. Dollars Basic unit Coin About 40 cents Equal to 12 pence (pennies) Coin About \$5 Slang term for a shilling Coin About \$5 Equal to 5 shillings or 1/4 of a pound Coin About \$25 Equal to 20 shillings, or 4 crowns, or 240 pence Pounds came in coins and paper notes (for larger amounts).
+About \$100 The same as a pound Gold coin About \$100; however, the value of a gold piece is also measured by the price of gold at a particular time. other British currency of the time) Basic unit Equal to 12 pence (pennies) Slang term for a shilling Equal to 5 shillings or 1/4 of a pound Equal to 20 shillings, or 4 crowns, or 240 pence other British currency of the time) Basic unit Coin Equal to 12 pence (pennies) Slang term for a shilling Equal to 5 shillings or 1/4 of a pound Equal to 20 shillings, or 4 crowns, or 240 pence larger amounts).

-Other old terms for British money include "guinea," which was a gold coin worth just over I pound, and a "farthing," worth just one-fourth of a penny.
+Other old terms for British money include "guinea," which was a gold coin worth just over 1 pound, and a "farthing," worth just one-fourth of a penny.
 A "quid" is a slang term for a pound.